These are a few of the does I’ve owned who I feel had a big impact on the genetics in my herd. They have been retired, sold, or deceased.

 Joy was a true “joy” to own for the few years I had her.
 She was one to always be underfoot.
-She has wonderful conformation and a well attached udder, but her teats were too far to the outside.
+She has wonderful conformation and a well attached udder.
 Unfortunately Joy also had an autoimmune disorder (confirmed through the vet) that attacked her hair follicles and caused her to bald each year in the summer.
 I think this also impacted other aspects of her immunity as well.

 Joy’s dam is Rosasharn SP Jump for Joy 6*D 6*M. Her full littermate sister, CapraKoza SG Silent Night 7*M AR 7*D, earned her stars and was #2 on the 2012 AGS Top Ten 1 Day Milk Test for both butterfat and protein as a first freshener.
 Then in 2013, Silent Night made the list again as Breed Leader with 6% protein and tied for 2nd with 9.9% butterfat.
 She milked 3.5# on test day, and was in milk for a total of 504 days.
 In addition, Joy has 5 does in her four generation pedigree that have made it onto the Top Ten Breed List for milk production.